Sometimes children disappoint us.

-But experiments suggest that this is not the best approach.
+But experiments suggest this is not the best approach.

 The trouble is that personal criticism can be interpreted as a judgment about an individual’s innate limitations.

-When a child hears statements like “you’re so lazy,” or “I’m disappointed in you,” he may conclude that he is intrinsically inferior.
-Some people have the right stuff, but he’s not one of them.
-So he feels helpless, and doesn’t make any attempt to learn from his mistakes or improve himself.
+When children hear statements like, "you’re so lazy," or "I'm disappointed in you," they may take it to heart.
+They may conclude that they are intrinsically inferior, and feel helpless to change.
+They don’t make any attempt to learn from their mistakes or improve themselves.

-Melissa Kamins and Carol Dweck (1999) presented 67 kindergarteners with some role-playing scenarios.
+Melissa Kamins and Carol Dweck (1999) wanted to know, so they presented 67 kindergartners with some role-playing scenarios.
 Each scenario was a story of failure and feedback from a teacher, and featured the listener as protagonist.